Click Here To Schedule A Consultation

 Cysts: Cystic acne develops when pus-filled acne is also infected with bacteria.
 Cysts also form deeper under the surface of the skin and will also form a red bump on the surface, which causes pain and discomfort.

-Back acne is caused by a buildup of dirt, excess oil, dead skin cells, sweat, and other debris clogging the skin’s pores.
+Acne occurs when there is a buildup of excess oil, dead skin cells, sweat, and other debris that clogs the skin’s pores.
 Clogged pores can trigger an increased production of sebum from the oil glands, known as sebaceous glands, which can further contribute to the buildup of debris in the clogged follicles.
 Sometimes, when the pores are clogged, naturally occurring skin bacteria known as cutibacterium can become trapped within the pores, leading to an inflammatory reaction and more painful pimples.
-The pores on the back are also particularly susceptible to sweat acne, which can occur when sweat, friction, and heat combine to clog pores and trap cutibacterium on the surface of the skin.
+The pores on the back are also particularly susceptible to sweat acne, which can occur when sweat, friction, and heat combine to clog pores and trap cutibacterium within them.
 Friction can be caused by backpack straps, sports equipment, non-wicking clothing, hats, and headbands.
-When friction is involved in generating an acne breakout, this is known as acne mechanica.
-Luckily, there are some easy lifestyle changes that patients can make to decrease their risk of developing acne mechanica on the back.
+Luckily, there are easy lifestyle changes that patients can make to decrease their risk of developing acne on the back.

 Why do I have back acne?

-There are many factors which contribute to the development of back acne:
+Many factors contribute to the development of back acne, including the following:

-Family History: There are biological factors that are a risk in the development of acne on the back, and patients who have a history of acne breakouts in their family may be more susceptible to breakouts themselves.
+Family History: Patients who have a history of acne breakouts in their family may be more susceptible to breakouts themselves.
 Additionally, suppose there is a family history of overactive sebaceous glands.
-In that case, you may be more likely to have a higher sebum production, which can lead to a higher risk of pores getting clogged with oil.
+In that case, you are more likely to have a higher sebum production, which can lead to a higher risk of pores getting clogged with oil.

 Hormone Shifts: Changes in levels of hormones can also contribute to the development of back acne breakouts.
 People who are going through puberty and pregnant people may be more likely to experience body acne due to the hormone fluctuations occurring during these periods of life.